 Peek at the next agenda item, and pop it from the agenda.
-Is the square at that location the finish?
+Is the element at that location the finish?

-Is the square at that location a wall?
+Is the element at that location a wall?

-In all four directions from the current location: Get the location in that direction from the current one.
+In all four directions from the current location: Get the location in that direction from the current location.
 Is it within the outline of the maze?